Finland, Food

 3- Beanit – Härkis

 Another revolutionary plant protein from Finland, which comes from local fava beans [Härkäpapu in Finnish].
 Härkis is the name of the products made out of processed fava beans and they most often also contain pea protein.
 The main product – Beanit chunks are very meaty and dense and extremely high in protein.
-Available in a couple of flavours.
-I rarely buy these but sometimes it’s a good addition to meals.
-Another good product was the Härkis rouheseos, a dry version of it.
+It’s available in a couple of flavours and a great addition to meals.

 Recipes (in Finnish) HERE.